MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ### Is it possible to integrate other data sets into the template app?

-You can use Power BI Desktop to connect to the Office 365 APIs (in preview) to bring additional data sources to combine with the template app data.
+You can use Power BI Desktop to connect to the Microsoft 365 APIs (in preview) to bring additional data sources to combine with the template app data.

 For more information see the [Customize document](customize-reports.md).